MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-virtual-agent.md

 ![Call action](media/TopicDisplayWeather.jpg)

-Press a Save button and your new Topic that calls Microsoft Automate flow is now ready for testing.
+Press a Save button to save your Dialog.
+You new Topic that calls Microsoft Automate flow is now ready for testing.